Downgrading and discounting the qualifications of migrant professionals in England: the case of overseas trained teachers

 Full text is not in this repository.

 she has been unjustly deprived relative to other individuals.
 The result of this is stress and lower life satisfaction.
 On the other hand, Collective Relative Deprivation, which forms the basis of this article, results when a person feels that his or her group is unjustly deprived relative to other social groups.
 The result of this is the basis for collective or group actions.
 Put simply, Relative Deprivation Theory specifies (and empirical evidence has substantiated) that affective relative deprivation is the proximal cause of engagement in protest action, which fully mediates the more distal effects of Cognitive Relative Deprivation.

-|Research Areas:||School of Health and Education > Education|
+|Research Areas:||A. > School of Health and Education > Education|

-|Deposited On:||22 Apr 2010 08:42|
+|Date Deposited:||22 Apr 2010 08:42|

 |Last Modified:||13 Oct 2016 14:19|

 Actions (login required)